QRX53/minimax-ttt/README.md

 Simple single file minimax implementation, written in Java to win at tic tac toe.

 Resizable board, and easy to read comments.
+Very difficult to beat.